Replacing or Reissuing a Paper I Bond

 |Address change||No reissue needed.|

-Note: If you are thinking about changing who owns or co-owns the bond, it would be a good idea to contact the Treasury Retail Securities site first to find out what changes are permitted and how those changes can be accomplished.
+Note: If you are thinking about changing who owns or co-owns the bond, and want to find out what changes are permitted and how those changes can be accomplished, write to Treasury Retail Securities Site, PO Box 214, Minneapolis, MN 55480-0214, or call 844-284-2676 (toll free).

 The following sections tell you what to do for each situation that requires reissuing a bond.